Today's Articles

 Louise Helen Langdon was born in La Digue, St. Andrew, Grenada, to Edith Langdon, the daughter of Jupiter and Mary Jane Langdon, "liberated Africans" who were captured from Nigeria.
 They were freed from the slave ship by the Royal Navy and then settled in the Grenadian village of La Digue, one of six children of the Langdons.
 When she was 11 years old, Edith was raped by a Scottish man named Edward Norton, resulting in Louise, her only child.

 Through the UNIA in Montreal, she met Earl Little, a craftsman and lay minister from Reynolds, Georgia.
 The couple married on May 10, 1919.
-The following year they moved to Philadelphia and Omaha, Nebraska, in 1921.
+They moved to Philadelphia and Omaha, Nebraska, the following year, in 1921.
 Earl and Louise had seven children together: Wilfred, Hilda, Philbert, Malcolm, Reginald, Wesley, and Yvonne.
 While in Omaha, she became the secretary and "branch reporter" of the UNIA's local chapter, sending news of local UNIA activities, led by Earl, to Negro World; they inculcated self-reliance and Black pride in their children.
-Their 4th child Malcolm later said that white violence killed four of his father's brothers.
+Their 4th child, Malcolm, later said that white violence killed four of his father's brothers.
 Another son, Wilfred, later remembered that Louise "received letters from the movement leaders thanking her for the work she had done and praising her for her devotion to the cause."

-Because of Ku Klux Klan threats, Earl's UNIA activities were said to be "spreading trouble"the family relocated in 1926 to Milwaukee, Wisconsin, and shortly thereafter to Lansing, Michigan.
-There the family was frequently harassed by the Black Legion, a white racist group.
+Because of Ku Klux Klan threats, Earl's UNIA activities were said to be "spreading trouble."The family relocated in 1926 to Milwaukee, Wisconsin, and shortly after that to Lansing, Michigan.
+There, the family was frequently harassed by the Black Legion, a white racist group.
 When the family home burned in 1929, Earl accused the Black Legion.
 In 1931, Earl died in what was officially ruled a streetcar accident, though Louise believed the Black Legion had murdered Earl.
 Rumors that white racists were responsible for Earl's death were widely circulated and were very disturbing to Louise and their children.
-After a dispute with creditors, Louise received a life insurance benefit (nominally $1,000—about $17,000 in 2020 dollars) in payments of $18 per month; the issuer of another, larger policy refused to pay, claiming her husband Earl had committed suicide.
+After a dispute with creditors, Louise received a life insurance benefit (nominally $1,000—about $17,000 in 2020 dollars) in payments of $18 per month; the issuer of another, more extensive policy refused to pay, claiming her husband Earl had committed suicide.

 New Poem Each Day